PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Our PCKRF Method

-The process of CIKP is summarized in Alg. \ref{alg:cikp}.
-The source point cloud $P_s$ is a colored point cloud of objects, and the target point cloud $P_t$ consists of visible colored point clouds and uncolored point clouds completed by our completion network, where $P_s$ is in the object coordinate frame, and $P_t$ is converted back to the camera coordinate frame.
+We summarize the process of CIKP in Alg. \ref{alg:cikp}.
+The source point cloud $P_s$ is a colored point cloud of objects, and the target point cloud $P_t$ consists of visible colored point clouds and uncolored point clouds completed by our completion network, where both $P_s$ and $P_t$ are in the object coordinate system.
 We first select a keypoint, take it as the center, and collect all points in the $P_t$ within the sphere of radius $r$, denoted by $S_p$.
 If $|S_p|$ is less than a threshold $m_1$, we keep its original state and select the next keypoint.
-And if $|S_p|$ is more than $m_2$, we randomly select $m_2$ points in $S_p$.
-Then for each $p_t \in S_p$, we find its closest point in $P_s$ denoted by $M$.
-If $p_t$ is colored, we use Eq. (\ref{equ:drgb}) to calculate distance, otherwise calculate their Euclidean distance directly.
+If $|S_p|$ is more than $m_2$, we randomly select $m_2$ points in $S_p$.
+Then, for each $p_t \in S_p$, we find its closest point in $P_s$.
+If $p_t$ is colored, we use Eq. \eqref{equ:drgb} to calculate distance, otherwise we calculate their Euclidean distance directly.
 After that, we calculate the optimal translation transformation $T_k$ between the two point clouds and transform the selected keypoint with $T_k$.
 After all keypoints have been transformed, the refined pose is calculated using the Least Squares method.
-We repeat the above steps until the mean distance between corresponding points less than a threshold $\tau$ or reach the maximum number of iterations.
+We repeat the above steps until the mean distance between corresponding points is less than a threshold $\tau$ or reaches the maximum number of iterations.
+Note that we decouple translation and rotation here.
+Only translation is taken into account when calculating the transformation of each keypoint.
+Rotation is only considered after all the keypoints are optimized.
+This approach helps to mitigate the risk of local overfitting, which will be demonstrated in subsequent experiments.

+The poses $R$ and $T$ calculated in this part represent the relative transformations from the source point cloud to the target point cloud in the object coordinate system.
+However, we need to perform a final conversion step to obtain the final pose estimation result, which is transforming the object from the object coordinate system to the camera coordinate system.
+The initial rotation and translation are denoted as $R_{init}$ and $T_{init}$ respectively.
+Then, the initial pose $\theta_{init}$ and the calculated relative pose $\Delta\theta$ can be represented as follows: